Insurance guide · Verified July 2026

 Does insurance cover the estrogen patch during the 2026 shortage?

-Coverage isn't the problem — supply is.
+Coverage isn't the problem.
+Supply is.
 Generic estradiol patches remain on most formularies, but ASHP lists more than a dozen patch products as short, so the covered patch may simply not be in stock.
 If your pharmacy can't fill it, alternatives like gels, sprays, and pills are often covered too, though sometimes at a different tier.
 See our estrogen patch shortage tracker for the current status.

 Coverage and pricing change.
 We track it.